harness/developer-hub/docs/chaos-engineering/features/resilience-probes/introduction.md

 ## Why is it important?

-* Probes create a global instance of probes, that is, a shared entity that can be used across multiple faults.
+* **Shareable**: Probes create a global instance of probes, that is, a shared entity that can be used across multiple faults.
-* It also brings reusability since you create the validation instance first and use it across different experiments.
+* **Reusability**: You can create the validation instance first and use it across different experiments.
 * It avoids repeated creation of same probes for similar requirements.

 This is also in accordance with how chaos engineering pans out: